3scale-labs/3scale-discover-APIs/doc/activedocs.md

 ## Prerequesites

 * 3scale account with Developer Portal
-* an OpenAPI Specification (3scale ActiveDocs) for each service
+* an OpenAPI Specification, version 2.0 (3scale ActiveDocs) for each service

 Currently, this module expects that Services and ActiveDocs objects will have the same system_name (in order to match a service with an ActiveDocs).